ojoadeolagabriel2/payment-transfer-service/README.md

 ```
 > note: make sure no other process is on port 40000 with this: `kill -9 $(lsof -t -i:40000)`

+> also note: that this runs all tests (unit, integration, e2e) then executes from jar

 **2**. confirm application is running

 ```bash